DessimozLab/pylabeledrf/README.md

 # pylabeledrf

-pylabeledrf is a heuristic to compute an extension of the Robinson Foulds tree topological distance between labeled topologies, where inner nodes are labeled with speciation or duplication events.
+pylabeledrf is a package to compute an extension of the Robinson Foulds tree topological distance between labeled topologies, where inner nodes are labeled with speciation or duplication events.

+From version 0.2 onwards, pylabeledrf includes two functions:

+ - computeLRF(), which computes exactly and efficiently the Labeled Robinson Foulds (LRF).
+ - computeELRF(), which is a heuristic to compute the edge-based Labeled Robinson Foulds (ELRF).

 ## Citation
 If you use our package in your work, please consider citing:

+ - For LRF: Samuel Briand, Christophe Dessimoz, Nadia El-Mabrouk, Yannis Nevers, *A linear time solution to the Labeled Robinson-Foulds distance problem*, submitted
-Samuel Briand, Christophe Dessimoz, Nadia El-Mabrouk, Manuel Lafond, Gabriela Lobinska, *Extending the Robinson-Foulds distance to reconciled trees*, submitted
+ - For ELRF: Samuel Briand, Christophe Dessimoz, Nadia El-Mabrouk, Manuel Lafond, Gabriela Lobinska, *Extending the Robinson-Foulds distance to reconciled trees*, APBC 2020 and BMC Genomics, in press

 ## Installation